the-turing-game/the-analysis/README.md

 pretending to belong to another _known_ class.
-It is easy to notice that lying about the fact of belonging to an _unknown_ class would be quite a bit simpler, because the interrogator of a 'man' has not only the signs of deception in his 'womanly' answers but also the signs of his true 'manliness' in these answers; he would not have the positive signs of a class if does not know anything about it.
+It is easy to notice that lying about the fact of belonging to an _unknown_ class would be quite a bit simpler, because the interrogator of a 'man' has not only the signs of deception in his 'womanly' answers but also the signs of his true 'manliness' in these answers; he would not have the positive signs of a class if he does not know anything about it.

 In the modification of the game invented by Mr. Turing the attributes of a class 'machine' are _not_ known neighter to the interrogator nor to his cooperator possessing the complete information about the state of the game.